-The April 14 "request for proposal" by the Atlanta-based broadcaster sought a company that offered a service designed to measure both quantitative and qualitative audience characteristics beginning Jan.
+The April 14 proposal request by the Atlanta-based broadcaster sought a company that offered a service designed to measure both quantitative and qualitative audience characteristics beginning Jan.
 1, 2009, after deciding to no longer subscribe to the Arbitron Radio Market Reports.

 The five-year contract calls for Nielsen to measure radio, using a diary-based methodology, once a year.

 The first of the annual market measurements will be taken during an eight-week sweep in March and April and the results, processed through Nielsen’s Radio Advisor software and reviewed with a careful analysis for its debut, are expected to be delivered by the middle of August.
-However, Hadfield says that subsequent annual measurements should be delivered within a month after the measurement sweep is finalized.
-She say the number of panelists in a survey will be determined by a market’s population and economic activity and that surveys will generally consist of either 1,200 panelists, 1,600 or 2,200, depending on the market.
+However, Hadfield said that subsequent annual measurements should be delivered within a month after the measurement sweep is finalized.
+She said the number of panelists in a survey would be determined by a market’s population and economic activity and that surveys would generally consist of either 1,200 panelists, 1,600 or 2,200, depending on the market.

-Nielsen surveys also incorporate its easy to use/east to edit "sticker diary" that the company says has improved the quality of radio measurement data around the world and offers a more exact audience measurement by simplifying the reporting process.
+Nielsen surveys also incorporate its easy to use/easy to edit “sticker diary” that the company says has improved the quality of radio measurement data around the world and offers a more exact audience measurement by simplifying the reporting process.
 The diary comes with a preprinted list of station names that the panelist peels off and sticks in the diary.
-The Nielsen method also features larger than usual sample to reduce relative error and bounce, along with a significant investment in oversampling and differentiated incentives to improve response rates and representativeness among hard-to-reach demographics.
-Nielsen says its survey is intended to be a robust, single-source qualitative measurement of lifestyle, consumer behavior, and purchase intent.
+The Nielsen method also features larger than usual sample to reduce relative error and bounce.

 “Clear Channel Radio is delighted to have the choice to move to an improved audience measurement approach in these important markets and applauds Nielsen for bringing their exemplary business practices to radio,” said Clear Channel Radio president and CEO John Hogan.
 “This gives radio ratings greater accuracy, stronger accountability, and full transparency, and shows the true power of radio to reach the most coveted consumers.”

-When Cumulus made its April plea for new measurement service, Lew Dickey said that "the most important requirement is that the solution credibly provide the broadcast and advertising industries with a demonstrably stronger audience measurement system than we have in markets today."
-He added, "This includes greater accuracy and stability, data types that help both agency and direct customers make sound decisions, and metrics that help advertisers make more direct comparisons of radio to other local media.
-Ultimately, we want to help advertisers more accurately understand both the size and quality of our brands’ user communities so they can value them accordingly."
+When Cumulus made its April plea for a new measurement service, Dickey said that “the most important requirement is that the solution credibly provide the broadcast and advertising industries with a demonstrably stronger audience measurement system than we have in markets today.”
+He added, “This includes greater accuracy and stability, data types that help both agency and direct customers make sound decisions, and metrics that help advertisers make more direct comparisons of radio to other local media.”

-Nielsen spokesman Gary Holmes said that the New York-based company will seek MRC accreditation after the service is launched and the service is in the field.
+Nielsen rep Gary Holmes said that the New York-based company would seek MRC accreditation after the service is launched and the service is in the field.

-The Nielsen Co. is the parent company of Radio and Records and Mediaweek.
+The Nielsen Co. is the parent company of Radio and Records and Adweek.